Salvatore Riccobono

-Salvatore Riccobono enjoyed an extremely long, influential, and productive career as a Roman law scholar, and died in Rome in April 1958.
+Salvatore Riccobono (January 31, 1864 in San Giuseppe Jato – April 1958 in Rome) was an influential Italian Roman law scholar.

 Early life and education

 Riccobono was born on January 31, 1864, in the village of San Giuseppe Jato, near Palermo, Sicily.
 He received his early education in Palermo, then served in the Italian army at age 20.
 Afterwards, he attended the University of Palermo, earning his law degree in 1889.
-Riccobono’s future career as a scholar of Roman law was affected greatly by his four years of graduate study in Germany, where he learned from such noted scholars as Ernst Eck, Heinrich Dernburg, Otto Lenel, Otto Gradenwitz, and Bernhard Windscheid from 1889-93.
-His year at the University of Leipzig, in 1890-91, with Windscheid, had an especially strong impact on his career.
+Riccobono’s future career as a scholar of Roman law was affected greatly by his four years of graduate study in Germany, where he learned from such noted scholars as Ernst Eck, Heinrich Dernburg, Otto Lenel, Otto Gradenwitz, and Bernhard Windscheid from 1889–93.
+His year at the University of Leipzig, in 1890–91, with Windscheid, had an especially strong impact on his career.

 Career

 When Riccobono returned to Italy in 1893, he gained from his association with another eminent Roman law scholar, Vittorio Scialoja, who helped him find a university position there.
 Riccobono held positions at the universities of Parma (1895), Camerino (1895–96), and Sassari (1897) until he was given the chair of Roman law at his alma mater, the University of Palermo.
 He served at the University of Palermo from 1897 until 1931, acting at different times as rector of the university and dean of the faculty of law, in addition to being a faculty member.
 In 1932, he replaced Scialoja at the Universita di Roma.
 Dr. Riccobono also taught history and Roman law at the Pontifical Lateran Institute in Rome until he retired completely at the end of 1955.